jfrog/SwampUp2024/jftd-111/lab4-Xray-Adv-Scan/README.md

 2.3.
 Check the `Secrets` section of the Scan UI.
 Did you notice the Secret that was found?

 2.4.
 Check the `Applications` section of the Scan UI.
 Does anything stand out here?

+## 3. Remediate as many vulnerabilities as possible
+3.1 After spending some time reviewing the vulnerabilities discovered with the JFrog Advanced Security scans, feel free to experiment with either the Javascript application or the Dockerfile to remediate the scan findings.
+What would you prioritize?
+How come?